Ptomaine/nstd/README.md

 https://gcc-mcf.lhmouse.com/ (It doesn't contain mingw32-make utility.
 Download it separately) https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/

+MinGW/GCC >= 9.1 is now the reqired compiler that supports some features of C++20.
+Latest MSVC was not tested.

 GENie can be downloaded from https://github.com/bkaradzic/GENie and genie executable should be placed to the example folder or be in path.

 **A simple usage on Windows using GENie and MinGW:**